How pets can boost your health

 As a nation of animal lovers, the theory that pets can boost your health can only be good news for us Brits.

-In the UK almost half of households own a pet, with over 22 million pets living here – excluding fish.
+In the UK almost half of households own a pet opens in a new window, with over 55 million pets living here – excluding fish.

 Dogs make up almost a quarter of the pets we own, while cats account for 18% of the pet population.